Richard Schilsky, M.D.

 Chief Medical Officer, American Society of Clinical Oncology

 An international expert in gastrointestinal malignancies and cancer pharmacology, Dr. Schilsky has served on a number of NCI peer review and advisory committees, including as a member and chair of the board of scientific advisors and as a member of the clinical and translational research advisory committee.
-He served as a member and chair of the oncologic drugs advisory committee of the U.S. Food and Drug Administration, and was president of the American Society of Clinical Oncology where he also served as a board member and a member of the Conquer Cancer Foundation.
+He served as a member and chair of the oncologic drugs advisory committee of the U.S. Food and Drug Administration, and was president of the American Society of Clinical Oncology where he also served as a board member and a member of board of the Conquer Cancer Foundation.